Quafadas/vecxt/site/docs/_docs/benchmarks/addScalar.md

 # Conclusion

-The case here is nuanced.
-The looped version is significantly faster, for small array sizes.
+To my surprise, the vectorised version is slower than the standard `while` loop, in nearly each case and across the two environments I have to test in.

-It could be, that the vectorised version is somehow inefficiently initiated.
-Whilst the case is more nuanced, I'm targeting larger data sizes, and so the vectorised version is left in.
+It could be, that the JDK is simply very good at optimising this case.
+Feedback welcomed - but as the standard while loop outperforms the vectorised version, the standard while loop is left included.